Small Business Health Insurance Tax Strategy

 - Provides an optimized approach to group benefits instead of a “one-size-fits-all” traditional group plan

-What’s the best tax strategy for health insurance if I’m a corporation?
+What’s the best health insurance if I’m a corporation?

 Corporations are the easiest entity type to handle when it comes to health insurance because owners can also be employees.
 If you’re just getting started, there are obviously other implications with corporations you should talk to your accountant or attorney about.